Star Wars Jedi Knight: Jedi Academy: Multiplayer

 In multiplayer mode, one can play online or via a local area network (LAN) with other players, as well as computer-controlled bots.
+In line with other online-enabled games on the Xbox, multiplayer on Xbox Live was available to players until April 15, 2010.
+Star Wars Jedi Knight: Jedi Academy is now playable online again on the replacement Xbox Live servers called Insignia.
 The player can create their avatar using a series of options, similar to the character creation in single-player.
 Alternatively the player can choose to play as one of almost all of the characters from Jedi Outcast and Jedi Academy.
 Before a match begins, the server specifies the Force ranking to be used; this controls how many points the players have to invest in different Force powers.
 Players can then customize their powers for the match.
 The server can also disable normal weapons to create a lightsaber-only game.
 There are different multiplayer modes such as "Capture the flag", "Power Duel" and "Siege".
 Depending on the mode, players can play on their own or as part of a team.
 In comparison with the single-player gameplay, multiplayer requires a high level of skill and can have a steep learning curve, as stated by many.
 There are six multiplayer modes in total, but the most popular and most willingly modified is the "Free For All".

-Since 2011 the online community has started to slowly decline.
-As of May 2019, there were around 250 active players, with less than a third online at one time.
-A number of multiplayer modifications have been released, some of the most popular being Movie Battles II, JA+ and Lugormod.
+Some time after its release the online community has started to slowly decline.
+Upon its 2019 re-launch, the game developers expected to attract new players and revive the online mode.
+A number of multiplayer modifications have been released, such as Movie Battles II.